Kodowa/incidentalcomplexity/_posts/2014-10-16-retrospective.md

 The good:

 * All state was accessible and browsable from the root of the tree.
-The ease of debugging and understanding that we experienced led to the heretical idea that [perhaps local/encapsulated state is actually harmful](http://scattered-thoughts.net/blog/2014/02/17/local-state-is-harmful/)
+The ease of debugging and understanding that we experienced led to the heretical idea that [perhaps encapsulated state is actually harmful](http://scattered-thoughts.net/blog/2014/02/17/local-state-is-harmful/)
 * Every function had a unique id.
 The names displayed on the screen were just documentation.
 There were no namespaces and renaming a function just required changing the name tag attached to the id.
 * The SAC-like model made it easy to immediately see the effects of changes to data or code.
 Tight feedback loops make for easy debugging.